joelbeedle/salsa/README.md

 ### Queue Mode
 <img src="./docs/imgs/boxplot.jpg" width="500">

 We used the Queue mode to generate the data used for the plot above.
-To run a similar queue (bar the Levy Flocking), you can use load [example queue](./example_queue.json).
+To run a similar queue (bar the Levy Flocking), you can load [example queue](./example_queue.json).

-- In Queue mode, you can specify a number of simulations in a queue.
+**Features:**
+- Create a test queue of various simulations and parameters, and get output data.
 Data is logged to the `testbed/results` folder.
-- After the time limit for each runs out, plots that can be selected in the GUI are created from the data automatically.
+- After the time limit for each runs out, plots are created from the data automatically.
   > In headless mode, all plots are generated unless specified otherwise.
-- Then, the next simulation in the queue begins.
-- The Test Queue can be set beforehand in `user.cpp`, or generated in the GUI.
-Head to the Test Queue section on the left, click the `+` button, and choose whether to add a single test or add a group of tests, permuting behavior parameters.
+- The queue can be set beforehand in `user.cpp`, or generated in the GUI.
+  - To generate in the GUI: go to the Test Queue section, click the `+` button, and choose whether to add a single test or add a group of tests, permuting behavior parameters.

 #### Saving and Loading Queues

-- Queues can be saved and loaded through the GUI, and also in user code, using `TestQueue::load(filename)`.
-A saved queue can also be loaded in headless mode using the `-q` option.
+- Queues can be saved and loaded through the GUI, and also in user code, using `TestQueue::load(filename)` and `TestQueue::save(filename)`.
+A saved queue can also be independently loaded in headless mode using the `-q` option.
-- Queues will be saved into the `build/testbed` directory, where the executable is.

 ### Sandbox Mode

+Sandbox mode is used to test a behavior, without having to create tests.
+It is intended as a way for users to visually interact with their algorithms, and assess if they are functioning correctly.

+**Features:**
-- Sandbox mode gives the user the ability to dynamically change parameters, maps, drone configurations, etc., without setting a Test Queue beforehand.
+- Dynamically change parameters, maps, drone configurations, etc., on the go.
-- Users can change swarm sizes, the map, the behaviour, and any parameters, and get instant feedback on what the changes do.
+- Change swarm sizes, map, behaviour, and any parameters, and get instant feedback on what the changes do.

-  > You still need to set the other definitions in `user.cpp`.

 ### Map Creator

-- The Map Creator allows the user to create their own maps.
+The Map Creator allows the user to create their own maps.
 The menu on the left is the main interface.

 - **Drawing Tips:**
   - Drawing lines is done by clicking and holding, then dragging and releasing to end the line
   - Drawing shapes (hollow polygon, polygon) is done by clicking once, releasing, then clicking again to set the next vertex.
 Connect the last vertex to the first to draw the shape.
   - The drone spawn point should be set for where you want drones to spawn.